avantifellows/plio-backend/docs/DEPLOYMENT.md

 11. Create a `redis` cluster on AWS Elasticache.

       1. Go to the [ElastiCache dashboard](https://console.aws.amazon.com/elasticache/home).
-On the top right corner, select the region where you want to launch the Redis Cluster and click on `Create` button.
+Select the region and click on `Create` button.
       2. Select `Redis` as your Cluster engine.
       3. Select `Cluster mode disabled`.
 More details on cluster mode [here](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/Replication.Redis-RedisCluster.html).
       4. Choose `Amazon Cloud` as your location.
-      5. Give a name to your cluster, e.g. `plio-redis-staging`.
+      5. Set the name of your cluster as `plio-redis-staging`.
       6. Choose the latest `Engine version compatibility`.
       7. Enter `6379` as the `Port`.
       8. No need to change anything for `Parameter Group`.
       9. Choose your `Node Type`.
 Plio uses `cache.t2.micro`.
 More details [here](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/nodes-select-size.html#CacheNodes.SelectSize).
       10. For `Number of replicas`, enter `2`.
-      11. Select the `Multi AZ` checkbox.
+      11. For high availability, select the `Multi AZ` checkbox.
+Take a note that this may almost double your monthly expense.
 More details [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.MultiAZ.html).
       12. Select `Advanced Redis settings` and fill in the details as mentioned below.
           1. For `Subnet group`, create a new group.
           2. Add the subnets that were created above.
           3. For `VPC ID`, add the VPC that was created above.
           4. For `Availability zone(s)`, choose `No preference`.
 More details [here](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/RegionsAndAZs.html).
           5. For `Security groups` choose the default security group.
-Rest all options are not mandatory.
       13. Click the `Create` button.
       14. Proceed when the cluster's status becomes `available`.
 Next we'll grant access to the cluster.
       15. Go to the AWS EC2 console [here](https://console.aws.amazon.com/ec2/).